 Run Compatibility Troubleshooter

 Rainbow Six Siege may be having trouble running on your system due to compatibility issues.
-A characteristic of game files cannot run satisfactory together with your operating system.
+A characteristic of game files cannot run satisfactorily together with your operating system.
 A game is expected to work cooperatively in Windows environment.
 When it doesn’t, runtime crash, errors occur.

 Right click the Desktop icon of Rainbow Six Siege and open the Shortcut Properties dialog box.
-Choose to run the game in earlier version of Windows, say Windows XP (Service Pack 2) or Windows Vista.
-There are other options such as reducing color mode, running the game into a lower screen resolution (640*480), turning off display scaling on high DPI settings, and running it with required administrative privileges.
+Choose to run the game in an earlier version of Windows, say Windows XP (Service Pack 2) or Windows Vista.
+There are other options such as reducing color mode, running the game at a lower screen resolution (640*480), turning off display scaling on high DPI settings, and running it with required administrative privileges.
 Set the compatibility settings appropriately, and then re-run the game.